JoakimKv/arsmagica_seasons/README.md

 ## Features

 - User authentication with hashed passwords.
-- Seasonal work posts with authors, timestamps, summary and description.
+- Seasonal work posts with users, timestamps, summary and description.
+- The summary from the description is made by openai's ChatGPT if it is left out.
 - Relational database schema with proper foreign keys.
 - Django database migrations.
 - Configurable database connection via `DatabaseConnectionData`.